Kaycee074/Kaycee074.github.io/_pages/about.md

 ## Leadership and Extracurricular Activities
 ___
-* I am on the E-board of the National Society of Black Engineers(NSBE) and I am also an active member of the Black Graduate Students Association(BGSA) at RPI.
+* In addition to my academic and research commitments, I've had the honor of serving on the Executive Board of the National Society of Black Engineers (NSBE), where I actively contributed to fostering an environment of support and growth for black engineers.
+Currently, I'm an engaged member of the Black Graduate Students Association (BGSA) at RPI.
+This role allows me to be part of a vibrant community that focuses on the advancement and well-being of black graduate students, providing both professional and personal support.

-* During my spare time, I enjoy playing soccer, and ping pong.
-I also code for fun!
+* Outside my  academic endeavors, I cherish my leisure time, which I spend indulging in various activities that fuel my passion and creativity.
+I'm an avid soccer and ping pong player, enjoying the competitive yet friendly spirit of the games.
+Furthermore, coding remains not just a part of my academic pursuit but also a hobby.
+Programming for fun allows me to explore new ideas and technologies outside the structured demands of my research, keeping my passion for technology and innovation alive and thriving.

 ## $${\color{red}R \color{red}e \color{red}c \color{red}e \color{red}n \color{red}t \space \color{red}n \color{red}e \color{red}w \color{red}s }$$
 ___
+* May 2024 - I will be attending  the 23rd International Conference on Autonomous Agents and Multi-Agent Systems in Auckland, New Zealand.
+I would love to chat on multi-agent reinforcement learning.
+Please feel free to reach out to me if you want to chat!
+* December 2023 - Our work 'Adaptive Primal-Dual Method for Safe Reinforcement Learning' was accepted in  AAMAS.
 * January 2023  -  Started working on a project funded by IBM through the [Artificial Intelligence Research Collaboration](https://airc.rpi.edu/about) with RPI: Automating Safe   Reinforcement Learning
 * November 2022 -  Presented our work at the Institute for Energy, the Built Environment, and Smart Systems(IEBES) Workshop
 * June    2022 -  Started working at IBM as a Summer Artificial Intelligence Researcher
 * January 2022 -  Passed Qualifying Exams